Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Experiments

-\textbf{Datasets.} We conduct experiments on two widely-used datasets: MVTec AD and VisA.
+We conduct experiments on three widely-used datasets: MVTec AD~\cite{bergmann2019mvtec}, VisA~\cite{zou2022spot}, and MVTec 3D-AD~\cite{bergmann2021mvtec} (RGB version). \textbf{MVTec AD} contains 5 texture and 10 object categories, with 3629 normal training images and 1725 test images including both normal and anomalous samples. \textbf{VisA} consists of 12 categories grouped into three types: Complex Structure, Multiple Instances, and Single Instance.
+It includes 9621 normal and 1200 anomalous images. \textbf{MVTec 3D-AD} comprises 10 distinct industrial object categories, containing 2656 normal training samples and 1197 test samples, where we exclusively utilize the RGB images for our experiments.

 Since both datasets are originally designed for unsupervised anomaly detection, we adapt them to the FUAD setting following SoftPatch~\cite{jiang2022softpatch}.
-Specifically, we keep the normal training images unchanged and randomly inject a portion of anomalous test samples into the training set with a predefined anomaly ratio \( R_{\text{noise}}\).
-We evaluate under two settings: (1) \textit{No overlap} setting, where injected anomalous samples are removed from the test set; and (2) \textit{Overlap} setting, where these anomalies remain in the test set, making the task more challenging.
+Specifically, normal training images are retained while a controlled portion of anomalous test samples is injected into the training set with a predefined ratio \( R_{\text{noise}}\).
+We evaluate under two settings: (1) \textit{No overlap} setting, where injected anomalous samples are removed from the test set; and (2) \textit{Overlap} setting, where these anomalies remain in the test set, providing a comprehensive assessment of the model's ability to detect all anomalies, including those seen during training.

-\textbf{Implementation Details.} We train a separate model for each category.
-The backbone follows RD, using a WideResNet-50 pretrained on ImageNet.
-Following SoftPatch~\cite{jiang2022softpatch}, all images are resized to \(256 \times 256\) and then center cropped to \(224 \times 224\) during both training and inference.
-All domain-specific students and the global student are optimized by its own Adam optimizer with a learning rate of 0.005 and trained for 200 epochs.
-To smooth the obtained anomaly maps, we apply Gaussian filtering with \(\sigma = 4\).
-All our experiments are performed on a single Nvidia GTX 3090 GPU.